chyedriansa/sibi-sign-language/README.md

 # Congratulation!

 Now you can detection the Indonesian Sign Language with the device cameras.
+Please use the clearly background to increase your presentage and accuracy detection.

 ## License by Cahaya Edriansa